tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx)
+* The Time Tracker for this lesson can be found here: [Time Tracker](TimeTracker.xlsx)

 ---

 ### 1. Instructor Do: Welcome Class (10 min)

-In this activity, students will be introduced to conversational user interfaces (CUIs); they will learn how CUIs are disrupting financial services and what tools they will use to create a robo advisor.
+In this activity, students will be introduced to conversational user interfaces (CUIs).
+They will learn how CUIs are disrupting financial services and what tools they need to use to create a robo-advisor.

-Welcome students to Day 3 and explain that Today we will learn about conversational user interfaces, one of the most refreshing applications of natural language processing.
-Explain to students that they will create a robo advisor with conversational capabilities by the end of the day.
+Welcome students to Day 3!
+Explain that today we will learn about conversational user interfaces, one of the most refreshing applications of natural language processing.
+Tell students that they will create a robo-advisor with conversational capabilities by the end of the day.

 Open the lesson slides and move to the "Conversational User Interfaces (CUIs) and Robo Advisors_ section, highlighting the following: